 Use of third parties

-We make use of third parties to help provide our services which means that some personal data, including location information or contact details, maybe transferred to them for processing and storage.
+We make use of third parties to help provide our services which means that some personal data, including location information, maybe transferred to them for processing and storage.
 We select them on the basis that they meet or exceed our information security policies and privacy practices.

 Use of location data